julianthome/biofuzz-tk/README.md

 #### Mutation

-Mutation is an operation that changes the representation of a single terminal node.
+Like Crossover, Mutation is a concept used in [GP](http://en.wikipedia.org/wiki/Genetic_programming).
+It is an operation that changes the representation of a single terminal node.
 The modification of non-terminals (or a set of terminals that are subordinate to a non-terminal) is not yet implemented.
 You can implement your own mutators.
 An example of a mutator implementation is given below:

 ``` java
 BioFuzzMutator mut = new BioFuzzMutator() {